zephyrproject-rtos/zephyr/doc/reference/storage/settings/settings.rst

 A call to ``settings_load()`` uses an ``h_set`` implementation to load settings data from storage to volatile memory.
-For both FCB and filesystem back-end the most recent key values are guaranteed by traversing all stored content and (potentially) overwriting older key values with newer ones.
 After all data is loaded, the ``h_commit`` handler is issued, signalling the application that the settings were successfully retrieved.

+Technically FCB and filesystem backends may store some history of the entities.
+This means that the newest data entity is stored after any older existing data entities.
+Starting with Zephyr 2.1, the back-end must filter out all old entities and call the callback with only the newest entity.

 Storing data to persistent storage
 **********************************